IsinghGitHub/Portfolio_Indrajit/README.md

-# About Me
+# ### About Me

-# Hi Everyone!
-My name is Indrajit Singh and I am a Senior Software Engineer and AI Researcher at CellStrat.
-I love to explore new technologies learn them overnight and help others achieving their goals.
+- Hi Everyone!
+My name is **Indrajit Singh** and I am a **Senior Software Engineer** and AI Researcher at CellStrat.
+I love to explore new technologies, learn them and help others learn.

+# Does it sound daring?
+Let's connect and be "[[A Giver](https://www.linkedin.com/in/indrajitsinghds/ "A Giver")]"

+> I believe in the focus and the energy that drives us to do greater things is our intention and love towards that job.
+Instead of just applying for a job randomly I keep my faith in creating interest and attention towards the service that I am doing or going to do.

+We As A Human Grow Up Fantasizing About Being Rich, Having A Great Job, Get A Beautiful Spouse And A Happy And Fulfilling Life.
+We Want To Be The Hero, We Want To Help Mankind And Save The World.
+The Ultimate Truth Is Most Of Us Never Discover The Lion And Remain Sleeping Forever Like A Camel Until Death.
+**Read My Latest Article On Linkedin:** [How I Discovered The Lion In Me](https://www.linkedin.com/pulse/how-i-discovered-lion-me-indrajit-singh/ "How I discovered the Lion in Me")

+> Whatever You Put Your Attention On Will Grow Stronger In Your Life.
+Whatever You Take Your Attention Away From Will Wither, Disintegrate, And Disappear.
+The Intention, On The Other Hand, Triggers The Transformation Of Energy And Information.
+Intention Organizes Its Fulfillment.

-## Here are some of the tips that might help you succeed in your journey.
+### Here are some of the tips that might help you succeed in your journey.

-** Be well aware and critical about your goals.
+- #### be well aware and critical about your goals.
-** Set out a plan to acheive your goals.
+- ##### set out a plan to acheive your goals.
+- ###### remeber a gloal without a road map is never achievable hence when you set your goals , set a clear road map.
-** Remeber a gload without a road map is never achievable hence when you set your goals , set a clear road map.
+- ##### remeber a goal without a road map is never achievable hence when you set your goals , set a clear road map.** remeber a gload without a road map is never achievable hence when you set your goals , set a clear road map.
-** Start working on your roadmap and achieve the milestones.
+- ##### start working on your roadmap and achieve the milestones.
-** Give harder challenges to yourself and be detached from the results you get as ultimately your goals matter.
-(Consider everything a learning and failure gives you the biggest learning curve)
+- ##### give harder challenges to yourself and be detached from the results you get as ultimately your goals matter. (consider everything a learning and failure gives you the biggest learning curve)

-*** Implement the steps and walk the talk.
+- ###### implement the steps and walk the talk.